Front Street Writers

 Do you love writing?
 Join the Front Street Writers!
 A Free, Intensive, For-Credit Writing Course for 11th and 12th Graders.

-The Front Street Writers program is designed specifically for 11th and 12th grade students interested in studying writing as a craft and pursing writing as a potential profession.
+The Front Street Writers program is designed specifically for 11th and 12th-grade students interested in studying writing as a craft and pursuing writing as a potential profession.
 Students are taught in a workshop setting by a certified, Career Tech English teacher and a professional writer with a Master of Fine Arts degree.
-Students can choose either a 2.5-hour class in the morning or afternoon.
+Students can choose a 2.5–hour class in either the morning or afternoon.
 Throughout the year, authors who appear on the City Opera House as guests of the National Writers Series, stop in at the FSW studio to talk about their writing life, their books, and the finer points of writing.

 The program is held at the Traverse Bay Area ISD and is available to high school writers living in the five-county area.
 AND for second-year students, it will offer writing internships in all kinds of businesses (think technical writing, copywriting, journalism, publishing).
 Students can attend the evening NWS author events for free.